 It is also important to engage stakeholders early on, as this increases buy-in, which helps with the Strategy Execution process later on.

-For more information on Strategic Planning, take a look at these frameworks available on Flevy:
+For more information on Strategic Planning, take a look at these frameworks and tools available on Flevy:

 The good news is there’s a plethora of research and consultative frameworks on Strategy Development and Strategic Thinking, perhaps more so than any other management topic.
 There are literally 100s of Strategy Development frameworks developed by strategists, academics, and consulting firms.